-Amy (Appelt) Slade enters her fourth season at the helm of the Retrievers.
+Amy (Appelt) Slade enters her fifth season at the helm of the Retrievers.
 Slade served as a co-head coach for her first two seasons at the head of the program after being hired as an assistant coach in July of 2012.

 In her first season at the helm of the Retrievers, Appelt and Giro guided the Retrievers to their best start through nine games since 1986 by posting a 7-2 mark, however, UMBC battled a tough schedule, taking on four nationally-ranked opponents, to finish the season with an 8-8 record and narrowly missing out on the America East Tournament.
 Appelt had a pair of her midfielders earn America East postseason honors, with junior Kristen Bilney being named to the All-Conference First Team and sophomore Alyssa Semones being named to the Second Team.

 Appelt spent three seasons as an assistant coach for the Retrievers, prior to being named co-head coach.
 In her first campaign on the staff, UMBC posted its best season since 2002, with an 11-7 overall mark and its first-ever trip to the America East title game.
 In 2011, the Retrievers replicated their success, posting an 11-7 overall mark and knocking off defending champion Boston University in the semifinals, before falling to Albany in the championship game.